nilsojc/multicloud1/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ MultiCloud, DevOps & AI Challenge - Day 1  ☁️
+## ☁️ MultiCloud, DevOps & AI Challenge - Day 1 - Automating AWS provisioning using Terraform  ☁️

-This is part of the first project!
+This is part of the first project of the challenge/bootcamp!

+In this project we will be setting up our whole set of project for this challenge utilizing terraform to create a S3 bucket and create a DynamoDB table which will be the basis and start of our project.

 <h2>Environments and Technologies Used</h2>